hzionn/myconfigs/README.md

 ## Contents

-- `.config/lvim/`: configuration for LunarVim
 - `.config/alacritty/`: configuration for Alacritty
-- `.tmux/`: tmux plugins
+- `.config/nvim/`: configuration for Neovim (specifically for Lazyvim)
 - `.tmux.conf`: configuration for tmux
 - `.zshrc`: zsh profile
-- `.p10k.zsh`: powerlevel10k config
-- TODO: brew list
+- TODO: brew list (daily use tools)

 ## How to